Lifetime ISAs

 Lifetime ISAs aren’t open to everyone, and there are certain rules that apply.
 Here’s a summary of the main ones:

 - To set up a Lifetime ISA, you’ll need to be aged 18 or over but under 40 on the day you open the account.
+You also must make your first payment into the account before you turn 40.

 - You can pay up to £4,000 a year into a LISA account.
 The government will then add a 25% bonus on top of anything you add, up to a maximum of £1,000 in each tax year.
-Plus, you’ll earn tax-free interest on your savings.

 - The Lifetime ISA limit of £4,000 counts towards your annual ISA limit.
 This will remain at £20,000 for the 2024/25 tax year.
-You’re allowed to split your ISA limit between a LISA and a cash ISA, stocks and shares ISA and an innovative finance ISA.
+You’re allowed to split your ISA limit between a LISA and a cash ISA, stocks and shares ISA, and an innovative finance ISA.

-Did you know?If you were to save the maximum £4,000 a year from the age of 18 to 50, you’d receive £32,000 in government bonuses in total.
+Quick tipIf you were to save the maximum £4,000 a year from the age of 18 to 50, you’d get £32,000 in government bonuses in total.
 That’s assuming the rules don’t change in the meantime, of course. |

 How do I open a Lifetime ISA?

-You can open an account with as little as £1, and then either save regularly or pay in a lump sum when you can – up to £4,000 each tax year.
 Anyone can gift you money to pay into your account, including parents and grandparents, but they can’t open and manage a Lifetime ISA for you.

 Using a Lifetime ISA for retirement

+But be wary of giving up the option of a workplace pension where your employer pays money into that pot.
+This is because you’d essentially be giving away ‘free’ money.
 As with any savings account, the terms of the LISA could change before you turn 60.

 Lifetime ISA vs Help to Buy ISA